Cubs eliminated, then fall to Pirates for 8th straight loss

 TRAINER'S ROOM

-Cubs: 3B Kris Bryant (sprained right ankle) will not play again this season and SS Javier Báez (fractured left thumb) will be limited to pinch hitting and pinch running.
+Cubs: 3B Kris Bryant (sprained right ankle) and SS Javier Báez (fractured left thumb) will not play again this season.

 UP NEXT

-Cubs: LHP José Quintana (13-8, 4.55 ERA) will start Thursday night's finale of the three-game series.
+Cubs: LHP José Quintana (13-8, 4.55 ERA) will start Thursday night.
 Quintana has pitched a combined 8 2/3 innings and allowed 16 runs in his last three starts, though he did not factor in the decision in any of them.

 Pirates: RHP Joe Musgrove (10-12, 4.49) is 2-0 with a 2.86 ERA in his last four starts.